 She has held many successful exhibitions worldwide and her work is held in prestigious collections including the Hunt Institute for Botanical Documentation in Pittsburgh, The Shirley Sherwood Collection of Contemporary Botanical Art, RBG Kew and the RHS.
 She is a Founder Member, and was the first Honorary Secretary, of the Society of Botanical Artists.
 She retired for some years to concentrate on illustration work, but has now resumed full membership of the Society.

 Christina travels widely to study and paint native plants, especially the British native flora.
 In the 1980s she was awarded three RHS Gold Medals for her paintings of lower plants, and one for her native orchids.
 She has written and illustrated a book on the history and folklore of wildflowers, A Wild Plant Year, published in 2016.
-She is currently writing and illustrating another on British trees, teaching courses and workshops and preparing work for another RHS exhibit in 2018.
+She has also recently written and illustrated another on British trees.

 Publishers: HarperCollins; Macmillan/RHS; Longman; Phillips; Dorling Kindersley; Crowood Press; Michael Joseph; Octopus; New Holland; Hamlyn; Elm Tree Books; Gilgamesh Publishing; Virgin Publishing